sircfenner/StudioComponents/docs/index.md

 These components also leverage the theming API to dynamically recolor according to the user's theme setting in Studio.

+!!! warning
+    This project is a work in progress - expect breaking changes!

 ## Why recreate the Studio interface?

 Closely replicating the built-in user interface gives user plugins a familiar feel.
 Studio users already recognise these interface items and understand both what they signify and how to use them.